rajashua/Alpha/README.md

 ```

 ### Usage of class "Session" (Handler class)
-Alpha Module was class "Session" and this is code of Handler\n
+Alpha Module was class "Session" and this is code of Handler<br>
 ```Python

 class Handler: